 - be clearly set out and expressed

-- contain a description of the operator's safety policy
+- contain a description of the safety assessment and the operator's safety policy

-- set out the systems, procedures and other risk control measures to control risks
+- set out the systems, procedures and other risk control measures to control hazards

 - set out the way the performance standards are to be met